XubingLiang/bash_config_files/README.md

 # Bash Config Files

-`notice: this config is only working for iterm2, it will make your original terminal ugly unless you do some customisation on it`
+`notice: this config is only working for iterm2, it will make your original terminal ugly unless you do the same customisation on it`

 these config files is for bash on Mac OS